-In January 2010, the FASB updated ASC Topic 820, to require additional disclosures about fair value measurements regarding transfers between fair value categories as well as purchases, sales, issuances and settlements related to fair value measurements of financial instruments with non-observable inputs.
-This update is effective for interim and annual periods beginning after December 15, 2009 except for disclosures about purchases, sales, issuances and settlements of financial instruments with non-observable inputs, sales, issuances and settlements of financial instruments with non-observable inputs, which are effective for years beginning after December 15, 2010.
+In January 2010, the FASB updated ASC Topic 820, to require a dditional disclosures about fair value measurements regarding transfers between fair value categories as well as purchases, sales, issuances and settlements related to fair value measurements of financial instruments with non-observable inputs.
+This update is effective for interim and annual periods beginning after December 15, 2009 except for disclosures about purchases, sales, issuances and settlements of financial instruments with non-observable inputs, which are effective for years beginning after December 15, 2010.
 These additional disclosure requirements required for the year ended December 31, 2010 have not impacted our disclosures on fair value measurements.
 We do not expect the update effective for the year ending December 31, 2011 to have a material impact on our financial condition or results of operations.

-Item 9.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure
+${\bf Item~9.} \quad {\bf Changes~in~and~Disagreements~with~Accountants~on~Accounting~and~Financial~Disclosure}$

-None.
+None